Cross-Chain

 Gas Layer (Origin & Destination)

-Model as gas_units * priority_fee * base_fee / fx_rate.
-For rollups include L1 data availability amortization factor.
+Calculated as gas_units × priority_fee × base_fee / fx_rate.
+For Layer 2 rollups, include data availability costs amortized across transactions.

 2